telerik/blazor-docs/components/popover/animation.md

 * `ZoomIn`
 * `ZoomOut`

-See the [example](#example) below to customize the available parameters and see how they affect the Popover component.
+The [example](#example) below lets you customize the available `AnimationType` parameters and see how they affect the Popover component.

 ## Duration